paymentspring/example-ruby/Readme.md

 Step 1: Generating a Token
 ---------------------------
 The easiest way to generate a token is to create a form with the input fields for cardholder name, credit card number, csc, expiration month, and expiration year.
-Make sure these input fields don't have "name" attributes so the sensitive data isn't posted to your server.
+Make sure these input fields don't have "name" attributes so the card number and other sensitive data isn't posted to your server.
+Doing so greatly reduces your PCI requirements.
 When the form is submitted, use Javascript to pass in the card information to the [paymentspring.js](https://www.paymentspring.com/js/paymentspring.js) library by calling:

 ```Javascript
 paymentspring.generateToken(public_key, card_number, csc, card_holder, exp_month, exp_year, callback);